ColleSerre/GoogleCLI/README.md

 # GoogleCMD
 A cli tool to google stuff ; open an issue if you want additional functionality

-Add -e flag to open a specific URL or search for keywords
+Add -e flag to open a specific URL or search for keywords* Add -y flag to search youtube

 Usage:
 * ``google "hello world"``